Kernel - Processes and threads - Management

 SIGCHLD signal notifying it about the child termination.

-SIGCHLD signal plays other imortant role in process termination sequence.
-It allows to safety remove remaining child process resources which are not able to be removed during the process runtime (e.g last thread kernel stack).
+process resources which are not able to be removed during the process runtime (e.g. last thread kernel stack).

 exec() family functions.

 GOT) used for accessing variables during the runtime.
-The rellocation depends on the current location of program in memory.
+The relocation depends on the current memory location of

 endthread() functions should be used.